malva-ot/nomo/nomo-intro.md

 As a special case of the goal of durability, Nomo identifiers are designed to be independent of any institutional or technical platform, or even from any physical medium.
 A QRN in the abstract has nothing to do with the internet, Unicode, or computers in general.
 For example, a glyph set can be defined as a set of audio tones (physical vibration frequencies), an audio-based schema could add certain tones or percussive sounds to be used as delimiters, and identifiers can then be constructed from those tones which can be produced (sung or played) and consumed (heard or recorded) by both humans and machines with high fidelity.
 Likewise with colors, with hand motions, or any other physical pattern which can be produced and consumed by interacting parties.

 This makes Nomo identifiers intentionally distinct from contemporary semantic identifiers such as domain names, URNs, or RDF, all of which are explicitly defined as embedded in a particular technical context - the contemporary internet, arbitrated by the IANA and other institutions, constrained and even defined by particulars of serialization.
+Those standards are further constrained to an environment where all (or most) identifiable things are understood to be digital resources available on the internet.

 The common schema does provide practical decisions useful for applying Nomo to contemporary computing contexts, making common-schema-encoded QRNs a practical alternative to URNs, or to myriad other domain- or platform-specific semantic identifier schemes.